natario1/Egloo/docs/_about/install.md

 order: 1
 ---

-The library works on API 18+, which is the only requirement and should be met by many projects nowadays.

-It is publicly hosted on [JCenter](https://bintray.com/natario/android/Egloo), where you can download the AAR package.
+Egloo is publicly hosted on [JCenter](https://bintray.com/natario/android/Egloo), where you can download the AAR package and other artifacts.
 To fetch with Gradle, make sure you add the JCenter repository in your root projects `build.gradle` file:

 ```groovy
 allprojects {